 Paula Deen Gumbo is a classic made from a dark roux, chicken, sausage, shrimp and the Creole holy trinity- onions, bell pepper and celery.
 Paula Deen's recipe is the best and is our tried and true favorite.
 It's served over rice and is full of flavor, hearty and will warm you up on a cold winter day.

-This delicious recipe pairs well with our homemade cornbread recipe or flaky and fluffy biscuit recipe.
+This delicious recipe pairs well with our homemade cornbread recipe, dinner roll recipe or flaky and fluffy biscuit recipe.
 Add the perfect side with our Air Fryer Zucchini Fritters.

 For another great hearty soup for winter try our tortellini sausage soup!